techidaily/site-games-able/source/_posts/6-insights-integrating-raspberry-pi-into-old-school-games.md

  This chip features a quad-core, 64-bit Arm Cortex-A76 processor, clocked at 2.4GHz, up from the 1.8GHz base clock speed offered by the Raspberry Pi 4\.
 The Cortex-A76 is a noteworthy processor that was featured in the Exynos 990 system-on-chip and used in Rockchip RK3588 and RK3588s.

  The Cortex-A76 is three generations ahead of the Cortex-A72 and offers more instructions per clock (IPC) at a lower energy consumption rate.
 This allows for faster processing speeds, better power efficiency, and improvement in machine learning capability over the Raspberry Pi 4B.
-According to the official[Raspberry Pi 5 page](https://www.raspberrypi.com/products/raspberry-pi-5/) , this new board offers two to three times the speed of the Raspberry Pi.
+According to the official [Raspberry Pi 5 page](https://www.raspberrypi.com/products/raspberry-pi-5/) , this new board offers two to three times the speed of the Raspberry Pi.

  There will be two RAM options at release, 4GB and 8GB, but other variants should be available later.
 We might even see a 16GB RAM Raspberry Pi 5.